-If you’re not sure whether or not you need to submit, the IRS has an Tax Assistant tool that can help you figure it out if you answer a few simple questions.
+If you’re unsure whether to submit, the IRS has a Tax Assistant tool to help you figure it out if you answer a few simple questions.

-If you don’t have to file a tax return because you didn’t reach the minimal income requirement, it’s still a good idea to submit one.
+Submitting one is still a good idea if you don’t have to file a tax return because you didn’t meet the minimum income requirement.

 For example, you might be eligible for various refundable tax credits, such as the Earned Income Tax Credit.

-A refundable tax credit may let you receive back more money than you originally paid in taxes.
+A refundable tax credit may give you more money than you originally paid in taxes.

 You must submit a tax return to the IRS for them to send you the funds you are qualified for.

 What forms do you need to complete your tax return?